All Episodes

 It is authoritarian.

-Um we are not getting any stories about the lack of intellect and experience of Elena Kagan.
+We are not getting any stories about the lack of intellect and experience of Elena Kagan.

-That's that's off the radar.
+That's off the radar.

 We're getting close-ups of her fingernails with the obscenity painted on there.

-Here from Broadcasting and Cable Magazine, oil spill coverage trending down.
+Here from Broadcasting and Cable magazine, oil spill coverage trending down.

-The BP Gulf oil spill was a top story among a mix of media for the weekending July 4th, but there are signs a story may be losing some steam.
+The BP Gulf oil spill was a top story among a mix of media for the week ending July 4th, but there are signs a story may be losing some steam.

-The regime doesn't want any news about this, and of course the media doesn't really care to cover it if the regime doesn't want it covered.
+And of course, the media doesn't really care to cover it if the regime doesn't want it covered.

-Because it's looking more and more like an absolute regime disaster, and they don't want any news of this.
+Because it's looking more and more like an absolute regime disaster.

-So, we don't know if Obama's plugged a hole or if the state-run media has plugged a hole on Mother Nature and all these environmental disaster stories.
+So we don't know if Obama's plugged a hole or if the state-run media has plugged a hole on Mother Nature and all these environmental disaster stories.

 We're not getting any coverage.

-But, folks, don't worry.
+But folks, don't worry.

 It's only the Gulf of Mexico.